jaydon2020/ReSpeaker-2-Mics-Pi-HAT-v2-BeagleY-AI/README.md

 ### **2. Kernel Driver Compilation**

 > [!NOTE]
 > If snd-soc-tlv320aic31xx.ko.xz file not exists, follow this step to build form the source code.
-If the file exists skip step 3 direct navigate “Load device tree”.
+If the file exists skip this step direct navigate “Load device tree”.

 ```bash
 $ cd linux